 Adrienne Rich, along with all the other feminist writers whose work helped start me on my path to healing, proceeded from the same kind of assumption.
 In the world of their writing, sexual violence was committed by men against women, full stop.
 Indeed, I don’t remember any of them addressing even the possibility of a male victim, let alone a female perpetrator.
 The only way I could find myself in the world of this feminist writing, therefore, was to co-opt women’s position within it, to view my own experience through the lens of what men’s sexual violence against women meant to women.
 To carve out, in other words, a space within feminism not so different from the one to which Vojdik argues male perpetrators send their male victims—one where I was, symbolically, a woman.

 Depending on the measure you use, studies show that as many as 20% of men will—at the hands of both men and women—experience some form of sexual violence at some point in their lives.
 That we finally recognize these men as people who have been violated, rather than people who should learn to “suck it up” and move on; that we as a society have a growing awareness that this violation is a social and cultural (in addition to being an interpersonal) injustice; that we increasingly believe those who survive this violation deserve to heal, and that they deserve as well our compassion and our support as they do so–all of this is rooted in the work feminists are still doing to expose men’s violence against women as gendered violence and to establish ending that violence as one central goal of gender justice.
+(It’s much easier to see this connection if you imagine the perpetrator to be a man, regardless of the gender of his victim; it’s much harder, given the current state of affairs, to think through what it would mean to see as gendered violence what happens when a man is violated by a woman.)
 I am, in other words, not the only male survivor who has a stake in feminism, though I do think all too many feminists have largely and consistently, by omission if not commission, misrepresented what that stake might be.

 Correcting that misrepresentation seems to me a necessary step in moving the feminist conversation about gender justice forward.